Hegghammer/daiR/paper.md

 but computational access to text produced before the late 20th century has been limited by the difficulty of extracting text from document scans.
-Established OCR libraries such as Tesseract [@tesseract:2021] are highly sensitive to noise and often require extensive corpus-specific adaptations to deliver high accuracy on historical documents.
+Established OCR libraries such as Tesseract [@tesseract:2021] are highly sensitive to noise and often require extensive corpus-specific adaptations to render text accurately.

 The past two years have seen the introduction of server-based OCR processors, such as Amazon Textract [@amazon:2021] and Google Document AI, which offer